-General.
+GENERAL.
 The Company's servicing activities consist of collecting, accounting for and posting of all payments received; responding to customer inquiries; taking all necessary action to maintain the security interest granted in the financed vehicle or other collateral; investigating delinquencies; communicating with the customer to obtain timely payments; repossessing and liquidating the collateral when necessary; and generally monitoring each Contract and the related collateral.

-Collection Procedures.
+COLLECTION PROCEDURES.
 The Company believes that its ability to monitor performance and collect payments owed from Sub-Prime Customers is primarily a function of its collection approach and support systems.
 The Company believes that if payment problems are identified early and the Company's collection staff works closely with customers to address these problems, it is possible to correct many of them before they deteriorate further.
 To this end, the Company utilizes pro-active collection procedures, which include making early and frequent contact with delinquent customers; educating customers as to the importance of maintaining good credit; and employing a consultative and customer service approach to assist the customer in meeting his or her obligations, which includes attempting to identify the underlying causes of delinquency and cure them whenever possible.
 In support of its collection activities, the Company maintains a computerized collection system specifically designed to service automobile installment sale contracts with Sub-Prime Customers and similar consumer obligations.

 With the aid of its high-penetration automatic dialer, as well as manual efforts made by collection staff, the Company typically attempts to make telephonic contact with delinquent customers on the sixth day after their monthly payment due date.
 Using coded instructions from a collection supervisor, the automatic dialer will attempt to contact customers based on their physical location, state of delinquency, size of balance or other parameters.
 If the automatic dialer obtains a "no-answer" or a busy signal, it records the attempt on the customer's record and moves on to the next call.
 If a live voice answers the automatic dialer's call, the call is transferred to a waiting collector at the same time that the customer's pertinent information is simultaneously displayed on the collector's workstation.
 The collector then inquires of the customer the reason for the delinquency and when the Company can expect to receive the payment.
 The collector will attempt to get the customer to make a promise for the delinquent payment for a time generally not to exceed one week from the date of the call.
 If the customer makes such a promise, the account is routed to a promise queue and is not contacted until the outcome of the promise is known.
-If the payment is made by the promise date and the account is no longer delinquent, the account remains delinquent, the account is returned to the queue for subsequent contacts.
+If the payment is made by the promise date and the account is no longer delinquent, the account is routed out of the collection system.
+If the payment is not made, or if the payment is made, but the account remains delinquent, the account is returned to the queue for subsequent contacts.